What is a Conservatorship?

 - The court investigates the situation to decide if the conservatorship is necessary.

-- A hearing is held during which a judge reviews the petition, hears witness statements to determine if the person in question is unable to care for and make decisions for themselves, and based on the information, decided whether or not to grant the petition.
+- A hearing is held during which a judge reviews the petition, hears witness statements to determine if the person in question is unable to care for and make decisions for themselves, and based on the information, decides whether or not to grant the petition.

 The Key is Planning Ahead

-There are some circumstances where the need to establish a conservatorship could not have been foreseen; an accident or injury that impairs cognitive function, a sudden onset illness, mental or physical, or a substance dependency that a family wasn’t aware or wasn’t aware of the severity of.
+There are some circumstances where the need to establish a conservatorship could not have been foreseen; an accident or injury that impairs cognitive function, a sudden onset illness, mental or physical, or a substance dependency that a family wasn’t aware of or wasn’t aware of the severity of.

 But the long, expensive, and possibly contentious process of establishing a conservatorship can almost always be avoided by putting in place a power of attorney agreement, health directive, or revocable living trust.
 These things are part of any sound financial plan that you can establish with the help of your Certified Financial Planner.
 Because an ounce of prevention is worth a pound of cure.

-Content in this material is for general information only.
+The content in this material is for general information only.
 This information is not intended to be a substitute for individualized legal advice.
 Please consult your legal advisor regarding your specific situation.
 Paradigm Wealth Partners and LPL Financial do not provide legal advice or services.

 LPL Tracking #1-05135323